Vivien-/detect-eyes/README.md

-# detect-eyes
+# How to use

-Detect eyes from persons in an input image
+1. Install Dlib
+2. Add the source in /dlib-install-path/examples/
+3. Modify the CMakeList.txt file and build the get_roi.cpp file

-# Install DLIB
+# How to install and build DLIB sources

 http://dlib.net/compile.html